Leijun Li, PhD

 About

 Leijun Li, P.Eng., obtained his B.S. degree in welding engineering from Huazhong University of Science and Technology.
-He was a faculty member from 1990 to 1994, first as a lecturer, and then as an associate professor, in the welding engineering program at Wuhan University.
-In 1994 he moved to United States for graduate studies in physical metallurgy.
 He obtained a Ph.D. degree in materials engineering from the Warren “Doc” Savage Materials Joining Lab at Rensselaer Polytechnic Institute (RPI).
 From 2000 to 2002, he served as a tenure-track assistant professor of manufacturing at the University of Northern Iowa (Cedar Falls, Iowa).
 From 2002 to 2013, he served as a tenure-track and then tenured professor in the Department of Mechanical and Aerospace Engineering at Utah State University (Logan, Utah).
 In 2013, he relocated from Utah to Alberta, and took up his present position at the University of Alberta.
+In 2023, he was elected as Chair of the Department of Chemical and Materials Engineering.

-Prof. Li has been active with American Welding Society, serving on the Technical Papers and Testing of Welds committees, and as a Principal Reviewer for the Welding Journal.
+Prof. Li has been active with American Welding Society, serving on several committees, and as a Principal Reviewer for the Welding Journal.
 He chaired the Joining Critical Technologies committee of ASM International, besides serving as a Key Reader for the Metallurgical and Materials Transactions for more than 20 years.
 He is a Fellow of ASM International, American Welding Society, and Canadian Welding Association.

 Research